Details on whether you can have a roommate with a USDA loan

 So, can you have a roommate if you get a USDA loan?

-Let’s talk about two scenarios.
+Let’s talk about a few scenarios.

 1. You currently have a roommate who will live with you in the new home.